 Case

 Rebecca doesn’t have a telephone or internet service connected to her home.
-She asks us to fund a mobile phone so she can access the internet to book appointments with her service provider.
+She asks us to fund a mobile phone so she can use the internet to book appointments with her service provider.
 Rebecca also wants to use the mobile phone to stay in contact with her support coordinator.

 Would we fund this?